diablo3775/Binks-assignment/README.md

 - User feed where users can view posts from other users
 - Ability to create, update, and delete posts
 - Ability to like and comment on posts

+## Additional Details

+- The application uses React as the frontend library and TailwindCSS for styling.
+-  Firebase REST API is used to store the posts created by users and retrieve the data to display it on the user's feed.
+Firebase REST API is also used to handle user authentication and authorization, which makes the application more secure and reliable.